jenhakk/Web-development-exercises/README.md

 ## Imaginary baking site

 This was the first larger web site I did before starting actual studies in school.
 It was done for an independent course for web development and it is created from scratch using HTML, CSS and little Javascript.
+Site is made to responsive by using different media screen sizes.

 It was inspired by my previous profession as a confectioner.